LunarCoffee/paint-express/README.md

 # paint-express
 Small drawing program with basic shape drawing functionality.
-Might come in handy for a school assignment later. :P
+Might come in handy for a school assignment later.